pedropb/react-youtube/README.md

 This is a web application that consists of a YouTube player, a search bar and 5 video suggestions.

-It is a demo app inspired by @StephenGrider Udemy's course [Modern React with Redux](https://www.udemy.com/react-redux/learn/v4/content)
+It is a demo app inspired by [StephenGrider](/StephenGrider) Udemy's course [Modern React with Redux](https://www.udemy.com/react-redux/learn/v4/content)

 ## Installation